-To decide whether a religious society is a galling cult or acceptable in the large society, apply the duck test if you please: "If it looks like a duck, swims like a duck, and quacks like a duck, it might as well be a duck."
-What is documented may be good.
-And see what SRF has tucked away, for example Yogananda - the SRF guru - writing for dictatorship in his own magazine in 1934, when the worst was yet to come.
+To decide whether a religious society is a cult or acceptable in the large society, apply the duck test if you please: "If it looks like a duck, swims like a duck, and quacks like a duck, it might as well be a duck."
+Note that Paramahansa Yogananda (1983–1952) was in favour of dictatorship in his own magazine in 1934.
 Alas, foresight was missing, and so was a democratic tone.

-After Yogananda's banquet death, SRF leaders "doctrinated" their guru Yogananda upwards, so to spea, soaring high above the Mussolini-praiser, dictatorship-hailing, and master of deception in a court of law where the "judge, James MacLachlin, concluded in the light of . . . evidence that all charges by Swami Yogananda against Dhirananda were false and untrue."
-That's serious.
-But if you yourself have behaved well enough in court, good for you!
+After Yogananda's banquet death in March 1952, SRF leaders "doctrinated" their guru Yogananda upwards, so to speak, soaring high above the Mussolini-praiser, dictatorship-hailing, and master of deception in a court of law where the "judge, James MacLachlin, concluded in the light of . . . evidence that all charges by Swami Yogananda against Dhirananda were false and untrue."
+One may add: "- not all-knowing either," if it matters.

 Dr. Philip Zimbardo, a specialist on cults, thinks that the large

 society might be easier if it were more caring, and in some ways more cultlike.
 Yet there are more possible benefits in being cult-free than cult-ridden, I would say.
 It is also a matter of personality and cult profile - how well they match, and how many benefits the cult holds.
 But when a cult says one thing but does not live up to it, the table may be set for some heart-tearing conflicts.
 And then it is not fit to say, "So far, so good."

 Having "the highest" is one issue below.
 Another one is 'modifications', and a third 'misleading innocents'.